gabry3glia/toolbox/README.md

 An example sketch ([Fireplace.java](https://github.com/G3Dev-0/toolbox/blob/main/Fireplace.java)) has been provided in the repository.\
 It implements a more complex UI as well as some cellular automata features along with some randomness in order to create a pleasant flame effect.\
 There is a grid where each cell has a temperature value that gets changed depending on the values below it.
 Each cell is rendered as a pixel with a color that depends on that cell temperature.\
-It works by setting the base pixels all to the same temperature and then fading it as you go up along the vertical axis of the grid.\
+It works by setting the base pixels all to the same temperature and then fading it as it goes up along the vertical axis of the grid.\
-Every time we go up by a cell we take the temperature value from a cell below that can be either right beneath the current cell or to the left/right of it, depending on the value assigned to the parameter called "Horizontal motion", then we decrease the taken temperature by a random amount (depending on the "Dimming factor") and finally assign the result to the current cell.
+Every time it goes up by a cell it takes the temperature value from a cell below that can be either right beneath the current cell or to the left/right of it, depending on the value assigned to the parameter called "Horizontal motion", then it decreases the taken temperature by a random amount (depending on the "Dimming factor") and finally assigns the result to the current cell.

 <img src="fireplace.png" title="Fireplace" width="700"/>

 ## To-Do [#](#table-of-contents)
 + Improve sounds implementation
-+ Don't support
-+ Document the whole code
++ Document the whole code and publish the javadocs
 + Add compilation instructions to this README file